asmaemou/xview2_1st_place_solution/new_approach/README.md

 ## Ensemble Definition (Where “12 models” comes from)

+12 models come from four distinct model architectures, and for each architec- ture they conducted three independent runs with different random seeds, resulting in 4 × 3 = 12 trained models in total.
 During training, we fine-tune **all 12 xView2-initialized Stage-2 damage models** spanning U-Net backbones:

 - **DPN92**
 - **ResNet34**
 - **SE-ResNeXt50**